 How Long Will a DPT Program Take?

 You can expect that your DPT program will take about 3 years to complete, though some programs will take longer and some will take less.
-For hybrid programs, it may take a bit longer to complete a program, but some 3 year hybrid options are available.
+For hybrid programs, some will take as many as four years but recently, some accelerated two year hybrid options have become available.
 Most programs will be in a cohort format, meaning that your class schedule will be predetermined for you and there will be minimal flexibility in terms of what course load per semester will look like.

 You can see the specific time to completion for all Florida on campus and online DPT programs in the tables below.